Fort Myers Motorcycle Accident Attorneys

 - Amputations.
 Sometimes during motorcycle accidents, bikers get pinned under their bike or under a vehicle.
-This can crush arms and/or legs, potentially leading to amputation.
+This can crush arms and/or legs, potentially leading to amputation and other catastrophic injuries.
 Those who must undergo an amputation have a long road to recovery which requires physically and emotionally coping with the loss of a limb.

 Florida Personal Injury Protection (PIP) Insurance